-Mentoring for Youth Affected by the Opioid Crisis and Drug Addiction
+Mentoring for Youth Affected by Opioid and Other Drug Misuse

 Grants will be awarded in 2 categories:

-- Category 1: Mentoring Strategies for Youth Impacted by Opioids and Drug Addiction grants provide mentoring services as part of a prevention, treatment, and supportive approach to youth impacted by unlawful or addictive drug use.
+- Category 1: Mentoring Strategies for Youth Affected by Opioid and Other Drug Misuse (Project Sites) - The focus of this category is to provide mentoring services as part of a prevention, treatment, and supportive approach for those youth impacted by substance misuse.

-- Category 2: Statewide and Regional Mentoring Strategies for Youth Impacted by Opioids and Drug Addiction grants support statewide or regional efforts to build mentoring program capacity in order to serve youth impacted by substance misuse and addiction in targeted areas, such as rural communities.
+- Category 2: Statewide and Regional Mentoring Strategies for Youth Affected by Opioid and Other Drug Misuse - This category supports a broad-based approach to building mentoring program capacity in targeted regions throughout the country to help youth impacted by substance misuse.

 Category 1 applicants are required to establish a formal relationship with a public or private substance abuse treatment agency.